carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks.md

 > {: .solution}
 {: .challenge}

-### Name Your Code Chunk

-While not necessary for running your code, it is good practice is to give a name to each code chunk and allows for more advanced options (such as cross-referencing) to work with your rmd files later on:

-`{r chunk-name}`

-Some things to keep in mind
-- The chunk name is the only value other than r in the code chunk options that doesn’t require a tag (i.e. `echo =` )
-- The chunk label has to be unique (i.e.you can't use the the same name for multiple chunks)

-We’ll see in a bit where this code chunk label comes in handy.
-But, for now let's go back and give our first code chunk a name:

-`{r fig3-heartrate}`

-> ## Tip: Don't use spaces, periods or underscores in code chunk labels
->Try to avoid spaces, periods (.), and underscores (_) in chunk labels and paths.
-If you need separators, you are recommended to use hyphens (-) instead.
-For example, setup-options is a good label, whereas setup.options and chunk 1 are bad; fig.path = 'figures/mcmc-' is a good path for figure output, and fig.path = 'markov chain/monte carlo' is bad.
-See more at: [https://yihui.org/knitr/options/](https://yihui.org/knitr/options/)
-{: .callout}

 ### Caption your figure output from code chunks:

 Again, this is an optional feature, but if you need (or want) to add captions to your publication, it is straightforward to do in code chunks.

 The caption information also resides between your brackets at the beginning of the chunk: `{r}`